AI4Bharat/indicTrans/README.md

 #              as - assamese, bn - bengali, gu - gujarathi, hi - hindi, kn - kannada,
 #              ml - malayalam, mr - marathi, or - oriya, pa - punjabi, ta - tamil, te - telugu

-# model_folder -> the directory containing the model and the vocab files
+# model_folder -> the directory containing the model and the vocab files ( the model is stored in exp_dir/model)